-Following the entry of the Partial Final Order, the Chancery Court is expected to enter one or more orders establishing the final amount and form of security for any remaining contested claims (the "Final Orders" and, together with the Joint Motion, the Interim Order, the Post-Trial Order, and the Partial Final Order, collectively the "Court Orders").
+The Chancery Court is expected to enter an additional order establishing the final amount and form of security for the Larocque action (the "Final Order" and, together with the Joint Motion, the Interim Order, the Post-Trial Order, and the Partial Final Order, collectively the "Court Orders").

-The Final Orders will reflect the Chancery Court's own determination as to the amount and form of security reasonably likely to provide sufficient compensation for any remaining disputed claims.
-There can be no assurance regarding the timing and provisions of the Final Orders and the Chancery Court may require the Fund to withhold an aggregate amount of security in excess of the amount that the Fund believes is reasonably likely to satisfy the Fund's potential claims and liabilities.
+The Final Order will reflect the Chancery Court's own determination as to the amount and form of security reasonably likely to provide sufficient compensation for the Larocque action.
+There can be no assurance regarding the timing and provisions of the Final Order and the Chancery Court may require the Fund to withhold an aggregate amount of security in excess of the amount that the Fund believes is reasonably likely to satisfy the Fund's potential claims and liabilities.
 There also can be no assurance as to the timing or amount of any additional distributions that the Fund may make.